 I am not advocating starting to write a memoir from the last chapter.
 No, this is about what to do now that you have written your first draft and have done substantial polishing to the first half of your book.

 I am not a great believer in outlining a memoir.
-Instead you do better to be writing story after story and linking them as you discover what your memoir is about.
+(See: Memory List.)
+Instead you do better to write story after story and link them as you discover what your memoir is about.
 This is how you find your theme: by writing.

-What to do about the last chapter of a memoir?
+Tips on how to get the last chapter of a memoir right

 When you started to write your memoir, you had a vision.
 While there were people you wanted to commemorate and events that you wanted to celebrate, there was also something more intangible you wanted to express.
 The something can usually be expressed in a few words that the memoir expands to 200 and 300 pages or more.

 Perhaps you wanted to support the idea that hard work will win the day or that hard work will not win the day.
 Perhaps you wanted to affirm that you had experienced “hard knocks,” but your attitude pulled you through.
 Whatever the encapsulated expression of your theme—sorry about this—it often sounds like a cliché.
-That’s why you are writing a book: to take the theme out of the realm of the cliché and into an experience the reader will enjoy.
+That’s why you are writing a book: to take the theme out of the realm of the cliché and into an experience the reader will enjoy and benefit from.

-The last chapter wraps up (or substantiates) the theme in a meaningful and convincing way.
-The reader must cease to read with a sense of having had a satisfying experience.
+The last chapter of a memoir wraps up (or substantiates) the theme in a meaningful and convincing way.
+The reader must come to an end of reading your memoir with a sense of having had a satisfying experience.

 2. What did the character (you, me) do that brought the story to a climax?
-What was the character yearning for (pointing towards) throughout the memoir and does it materialize in the last chapter?
+What was the character yearning for (heading towards) throughout a memoir and does it materialize in the last chapter of a memoir?

-Wow! that really put a fine point on things for me.
-In the last chapter of my memoir, I am awarded a scholarship that I had set in motion in a previous chapter.
+Wow!
+That question really put a fine point on things for me.
+In the last chapter of my memoir, I am awarded a scholarship whose quest I had set in motion in a previous chapter.
 I choose a school that I want to go to (this is high school) and I get accepted.
-Of course, there are things in between all of this—why do I want this outcome? what is conspiring for and against its realization?— but that is the gist.
+Of course, there are things in between all of this—for instance, I need to tell the reader why I want this outcome and what is conspiring for and against its realization?
+Also why will this outcome make a difference?

 Everything else belongs earlier in the book than the last chapter of a memoir—yes, even the vignette about our family working in the yard to clean it up after the long winter.
-That was a good story about pulling together, about our community, and it fits really well few chapter earlier where it suggests that in spite of my ambition to go away to school, I will miss my family.
-In the last chapter, however, the inclusion of this vignette was dissipatory.
+That was a good story about pulling together, about the community our family forms and how a certain fear about leaving my nurturing family sets in.
+It fits really well a few chapters earlier where the text suggests that, in spite of my ambition to go away to school, I will miss my family.
+In the last chapter, however, the inclusion of this vignette dissipates the closing energy.

 3. Do the episodes of the memoir (often synonymous with the chapters) support the development of the theme as it wraps up in the final chapter?